PedroJoaquim/ParaGraph/README.md

 ### Loading Graph Data

 Before starting executing algorithms on your graph data you need to be able to load it.
-To do so, you need to create a `GraphData<VV, EV>` instance.
+To do so, you need to have a `GraphData<VV, EV>` instance.

 This class will represent your graph data and can be used to execute multiple algorithms.
-This graph data is immutable so you are not able to change it, unless you load it again from storage.
+This graph data is immutable so you are not able to change it, you can multiple instances of it though.

-The GraphData class it's a generic type in java parameterized by the `VV` and `EV` value types.
+The GraphData class is a generic type, parameterized by the `VV` and `EV` value types.

 The parameters refer to graph vertex's properties (VV) and edge's properties (EV).
 For instance a directed graph from persons, with names and phone numbers, to other persons linked by an edge with a given weight could be loaded by a `GraphData<Person, Integer>` instance.
 This data will then be available to you during algorithm execution.